compass adjuster australia

 4. the vessel’s heading will now be indicated by the shadow of the sighting peg.

-(CompassAdjuster.com.au is working on the ability for you to download the sun’s magnetic bearing for a given location, time and time increments.
-In the meantime, the following two links may be of help to find the sun's true bearing and magnetic values for your location.
-With knowledge of the sun's magnetic bearing, simply rotate the card until the sun’s bearing for the time is on the reciprocal lubberline and the vessel’s magnetic heading will be indicated by the shadow of the sighting peg.)
+With knowledge of the sun's magnetic bearing, rotate the card until the sun’s magnetic bearing for the time is on the reciprocal lubberline (or the reciprocal bearing on the lubberline).
+The vessel’s magnetic heading will be indicated by the shadow of the sighting peg.

-| Home | How it works | FAQs | Register | DIY |
+| Home | Service | FAQs | Register | DIYPrivacy | Compass Adjusters | Contact Us | Magnetic Compass |